 Analysis and Test Results

-Read on to find out how the products fared in our assessment categories of traction, ease of use, secure fit, versatility, durability, and packed size and weight.
+A good pair of snow grips will be your best friend when the outdoors gets treacherously slick.
+Read on to find out how the products fared in our assessment categories of traction, ease of use, secure fit, versatility, durability, and packability.

 The main reason people buy snow grips is to increase grip on slippery winter surfaces like ice, packed snow, and deep snow.
 As such, traction is the most important factor in choosing and assessing these products.
 In general, the products on the market fall into one of three types: crampon, chain, and cleat.
 Crampon-style grips use vertically-oriented teeth that protrude down into the ground, focusing the user's body weight on a small number of points and increasing friction between the spikes and snow or ice underneath.
 These have the best grip on icy and snowy surfaces.
 Chain grips use a length of sharp metal material under the foot to chip into slippery surfaces.
 These have decent traction and are more comfortable to walk in than crampons.
 Cleat grips feature a handful of small metal studs that add the least amount of traction out of the three styles, but they are also the easiest to walk with and are great for thinly covered firm surfaces, like a thin layer of snow over pavement.